jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 Restrict credentials to narrow scopes.
 If the issuing authority doesn't support scoped credentials, put a [trusted interface][zulip-proxy] in front of the services that adds the scope limitations itself; do not give agents direct access to broad credentials.
 [Do not rely on filtering to only GET requests][bedrock-escape].
-Block requests at the firewall level and only expose a trusted list of domains and endpoints.
+Block requests at the firewall level and only expose a trusted list of domains.
+Filter endpoints using network proxies and trusted interfaces, not local configuration that the LLM can override.
+Preserve logs of every mutation or network request the agent makes.

 [bedrock-escape]: https://unit42.paloaltonetworks.com/bypass-of-aws-sandbox-network-isolation-mode/
 [zulip-proxy]: https://github.com/jyn514/dotfiles/tree/dev/tools/zulip-proxy